 - Honor Before Reason: He thinks all fights should be honorable one-on-one duels, and believes that he has to open the gate if he loses.
 It's treated as a Kick the Dog when Gin points out it's his job to keep people out, not let them in.

-- Ill Girl: The sickness is never specified but it did end up killing her.
+- Ill Girl: Became sick towards the end of her marriage, with a couple of her anime appearances showing her collapsing and/or coughing.
+The sickness is never specified but it did end up killing her.

 - My Greatest Failure: Due to having abandoned Rukia as a baby, Hisana considers herself unworthy of being Rukia's sister and insists to Byakuya that he never reveal the blood relationship to Rukia if he ever manages to find her.

-- Posthumous Character: She died over fifty years ago.
+- Posthumous Character: She died over fifty years before the series begins.

-- Uncanny Family Resemblance: Rukia was told she was adopted because of her strong resemblance to Hisana.
+- Strong Family Resemblance: Rukia was told she was adopted because of her strong resemblance to Hisana.
 It's only later she learns this resemblance is because she and Hisana are sisters.

 Great Old One